IBM/ibm-block-csi-driver/USAGE-DETAILS.md

 statefulset/demo-statefulset created
 ```

-Display the newly created pod (Make sure that the pod status is Running) and write data to its persistent volume.
+Display the newly created pod (make sure that the pod status is Running) and write data to its persistent volume.

 ```sh
 ###### Wait for the pod Status to be Running.